-OTARC was established in 2008 as a joint initiative of La Trobe University and Autism Victoria (now trading as Amaze) with Professor Cheryl Dissanayake as the inaugural Director.
-The establishment of OTARC was made possible with private donations from the late Mrs Olga Tennison OAM and matching funds from La Trobe University.
-The Centre is named in acknowledgement of Mrs Tennison's generosity.
+OTARC was established in 2008 as a joint initiative of La Trobe University and Autism Victoria (now trading as Amaze).
+Professor Cheryl Dissanayake is the inaugural Director.

-- Development of effective early identification strategies and tools to facilitate earlier diagnoses of children.
+- Development of effective early identification strategies and tools to aid earlier diagnoses of children

-- Establishment of Australia’s first Early Assessment Clinic for Autism so that children can be diagnosed prior to 3 years of age.
-(Funding for this centre ceased in 2015.)
+- Establishment of Australia’s first Early Assessment Clinic for Autism.
+Allowing children to be diagnosed prior to 3 years of age (funding for this centre ceased in 2015)

 - Increasing knowledge and capacity of researchers and health professionals.
 Global knowledge transfer on evidence-based practice in early identification and intervention